bmershon/image-sources/README.md

 - [X] Generage image sources through reflections of a specified order
 - [X] Implement rayIntersectPolygon and rayIntersect Faces using existing `visitChildren` method
-- [X] Gernate paths from source to receiver
+- [X] Gernate paths from source to receiver for all order-n reflections
-- [X] Generate an impulse response based on the order-n refleciton paths that have been generated
+- [X] Generate an impulse response based on the order-n reflection paths that have been generated
-- [ ] Generate city-scapes (automatically) to test large scale scenes. *Units are in meters.*
+- [ ] Generate cityscapes (automatically) to test large scale scenes (*Units are in meters*)
 - [ ] Implement transmission through surfaces
 - [ ] Support Binaural simulation
 - [ ] Support bounding box tests to speed up culling of faces during ray tracing step
 - [ ] Attempt to build a "whisper chamber"
 - [ ] Test some dank tunes in a "club" and simulate transmission of lower frequencies to the "bathroom"

+# Notes

+- Added "p" field to *.scn* files; the value is used in simulating radial energy spreading.
+Lower values result in less attenuation.
+- "Playing" the results in an error.